'Big Brother' always listening to politicians' phone calls in 'new' India: VP candidate Alva | Politics

 Last night, she posted a tweet addressed to the two government-owned telecom companies. ''Dear BSNL/ MTNL, After speaking to some friends in the BJP today, all calls to my mobile are being diverted & I'm unable to make or receive calls.
 If you restore the phone.
 I promise not to call any MP from the BJP, TMC or BJD tonight,'' she said.

+''I thank the Chairman of MTNL/ BSNL for action on my complaint.
+My phone services have now been restored.
+I’m glad that a FIR has been registered by the authorities,'' she tweeted.

-Alva will be pitted against former West Bengal governor Jagadeep Dhankhar for the post of Vice President.
+Alva is pitted against former West Bengal governor Jagadeep Dhankhar for the post of vice president.

 The Mamata Banerjee-led Trinamool Congress, which governs West Bengal, has announced it will abstain from the election.